 In the life sciences, the failure of big data to deliver results has many questioning its value

-A film about Roger Ebert reminds us of a time when movie criticism mattered
+A documentary about the legendary film critic Roger Ebert recalls a time when movie criticism mattered

 London's Gymkhana is the perfect example of the British chef's love affair with the very best of Indian cuisine